giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 ### Characteristics of the input data

 #### SPS files
-Provide header-less, space-separated SPS files having verbs in the first column and SPS scores in the second column.
+In `input/sps/`, provide header-less, space-separated SPS files having verbs in the first column and SPS scores in the second column.
 For instance,

 | | |
 |-|-|